EymenMart/PyRadio/README.md

 # PyRadio v2.3

-> **Note:** Older versions starting from v2.2 will still be supported, until further notice
+> **Note:** Older versions starting from v2.2 will still be supported, until further notice.
+I am still looking into the project time to time, to notice if anything broke or not :)

 **A lightweight, global radio player for Windows 10 and 11!**